9 Distributional Neural Networks

 \[ \ell_t(\phi_\mu,\phi_\sigma)= \frac{(y_{t+1}-f_{\phi_\mu}(\mathbf{x}_t))^2}{g_{\phi_\sigma}(\mathbf{x}_t)} + \log g_{\phi_\sigma}(\mathbf{x}_t) \]

-In highly overparameterized models, jointly training for \(\mu_t\) and \(\sigma_t^2\) via MLE can be unstable.
+In overparameterized models, jointly training \(\mu_t\) and \(\sigma_t^2\) by MLE can be unstable.
 The model can achieve a low loss by letting the mean network overfit, which drives residuals and therefore the fitted variance toward zero, or by letting the variance network absorb too much variation.
 This is a distributional overfitting problem: the model has to learn both the location and the uncertainty, and the two tasks can interfere with each other.

 HNN Architecture

-- Common Core: A set of shared layers that learn a common representation.
+• Common Core: A set of shared layers that learn a common representation.
 This allows latent drivers to influence both the mean and variance, creating an implicit link similar to ARCH or volatility-in-mean effects.

-- Mean Hemisphere: A dedicated set of layers with a linear output head to predict \(\mu_t\).
+• Mean Hemisphere: A dedicated set of layers with a linear output head to predict \(\mu_t\).

-softplusoutput head to ensure the predicted variance \(\sigma_t^2\) is always positive.
+• Variance Hemisphere: A dedicated set of layers with a softplus output head to ensure the predicted variance \(\sigma_t^2\) is always positive.

 The resulting architecture is illustrated in Figure 9.1.